ArseniBogatorjov/english-books/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## To run and deploy

-Run `npm run dev` to start a development server.

-Run `npm run build` to build the production version.

-Run `npm run preview` to preview the production build.

-Run `npm run deploy` to deploy the production build to GitHub Pages after pushing to `master` branch and building the production build.